fmanceron/Getting-and-cleanind-data-assignment/CodeBook.md

 ytest:

-	raw features obs vector for the test phase / 	vector of 2947 obs
+	raw features obs vector for the test phase / vector of 2947 obs containing activity numbers

 ytrain:

-	raw features obs vector for the training phase / 	vector of 7352 obs
+	raw features obs vector for the training phase / vector of 7352 obs containing activity numbers

 stest:

-	raw subjects obs vector for the test phase / 	vector of 2947 obs
+	raw subjects obs vector for the test phase / vector of 2947 obs containing subjects numbers

 strain:

-	raw subjects obs vector for the training phase / 	vector of 7352 obs
+	raw subjects obs vector for the training phase / vector of 7352 obs containing subjects numbers

 		Note: there are 30 different subjects whose number appears in the stest ans strain tables